embEDUx/documentation/src/background/implementation/flashtool.md

 The **Flashtool** retrieves its recipe files via a repository which is configured on [github](https://github.com/embEDUx/flashtool-recipes).
-This repository already contains recipe files, which are used in the HTWG context.
+This repository already contains recipe files for the rapsberry pi, beaglebone black, utilite pro and banana pi, which are used in the HTWG context.
-The administrator can also create its own repository with for own recipe files.
+It is also possible to use an other repository with other recipe files.

 The repository must be a git repository and the URL to it must be configured in the **Flashtool** configuration.